 Feast Your Eyes on the Making of a Mural.
 Style (visual arts) In the visual arts, style is a "...distinctive manner which permits the grouping of works into related categories.

 " or "...any distinctive, and therefore recognizable, way in which an act is performed or an artifact made or ought to be performed and made. " It refers to the visual appearance of a work of art that relates it to other works by the same artist or one from the same period, training, location, "school", art movement or archaeological culture: "The notion of style has long been the art historian's principal mode of classifying works of art.
 By style he selects and shapes the history of art".
-Style is often divided into the general style of a period, country or cultural group, group of artists or art movement, and the individual style of the artist within that group style.
-Most stylistic periods are identified and defined later by art historians, but artists may choose to define and name their own style.
 30 Artist Names You Are Probably Pronouncing Wrong.
 Art history is tough.

 Eric Joyner.
 Blog: An Analog Drawing Project About Personal Data - Doodlers Anonymous.
 I forget how I stumbled upon this, but it's one of my favorite things to have discovered this year.

 "Drawing is like practicing the piano, because the first ones that I do often don't come out so I have to practice," says Jonas who handicaps herself by attaching her ink brushes and oil sticks to long rods or branches.
 Creativity...that's what makes an artist to me.
 Why did we evolve to appreciate beauty? – Mohan Matthen.
 In every culture on Earth, people decorate their possessions and themselves, and enjoy visual art.

 They stare in awe at vast landscapes and the starry sky, and they sing and dance, and make instrumental music.
 Why?
 The answer seems obvious: it gives them pleasure.
 But why should it?
 What benefit does the capacity for aesthetic pleasure bestow on the human organism?
 We know that aesthetic pleasure isn’t just a drive, like hunger or sexual desire.
 Popular now.
 Packaging Paintings.
 Art 2 Students - Ms. McCart's Art Classes.
 Postcards for Ants: A 365-Day Miniature Painting Project by Lorraine Loots.
 Postcards for Ants is an ongoing painting project by Cape Town artist Lorraine Loots who has been creating a miniature painting every single day since January 1, 2013.

 Pablo Picasso's 1907 painting Les Demoiselles d'Avignon has often been considered a proto-Cubist work.
-Georges Braque's 1908 Houses at L’Estaque (and related works) prompted the critic Louis Vauxcelles to refer to bizarreries cubiques (cubic oddities).
-John Berger identifies the essence of Cubism with the mechanical diagram.
 Drawspace: Now everyone can draw.
 Register.
 The 13 Kinds Of Tattoos We All Wanted In 2013.